MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

               any  flows  that  output to the group.
 The use of the fields is defined by the lower-layer that implements the selection_method.
-              They  are optional if the selection_method field is specified as ``hash', prohibited otherwise.
+              They  are optional if the selection_method field is specified as "hash", prohibited otherwise.
 The default is no fields.

               This option will use a Netronome  OpenFlow  extension  which  is only  supported when using Open vSwitch 2.4 and later with Open‐